rikosintie/pingSVI/README.md

 NOTE: This script only runs on Linux/MAC.
 I will try to add Windows support in the future.

-I was tasked with replacing the core and edge switches for a government agency.
+I was tasked with replacing the core and edge switches for a customer.
 They had added a SCADA network which wasn't well documented and had many HP/Ricoh printers, three SANs, many Ubiquti wireless bridges connecting remote sites and four VWare ESXi hosts.

 The edge switches didn't have port descriptions on a lot of the ports and the patch cables going to the servers were zipped tied into several bundles.
 I wanted to document what device was on each port before replacing the switches so that I could compare afterwards and make sure everything was moved correctly.